Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

-The scaling regime is a fixed point of this evolution with the property \cite{Hindmarsh:1994re} \be \dfrac{\rho_{\text{CS}}}{\rho_{total}} \approx \text{constant}, \ee with $\mathcal{O}(1)$ cosmic strings per Hubble volume.
+The scaling regime is a fixed point of the cosmic-string evolution with the property \cite{Hindmarsh:1994re} \be \dfrac{\rho_{\text{CS}}}{\rho_{\text{total}}} \approx \text{constant}, \ee with $\mathcal{O}(1)$ cosmic strings per Hubble volume.
 This property follows from the fact that in the scaling regime, the only physical scale is the Hubble radius $H^{-1}$.
-Therefore, the energy density of cosmic strings is $ \rho = \mu \times[M]^2 \propto \mu H^2 $, while the critical energy density is given by $\rho_{total}=\rho_{crit} = 3H^2/(8\pi G)$, so that the ratio $\rho_{\text{CS}}/\rho_{total}$ is constant.\footnote{ This property is essential for cosmic strings phenomenology and it distinguishes strings from monopoles and domain walls.
-For these two-dimensional topological defects, the ratio $\rho_{\text{CS}}/\rho_{total}$ is not constant and their energy density is overproduced.}
+Therefore, the energy density of cosmic strings is $ \rho = \mu \times[M]^2 \propto \mu H^2 $, while the critical energy density is given by $\rho_{\text{total}}=\rho_{\text{crit}} = 3H^2/(8\pi G)$, so that the ratio $\rho_{\text{CS}}/\rho_{\text{total}}$ is constant.\footnote{ This property is essential for cosmic strings phenomenology and it distinguishes strings from monopoles and domain walls.
+For these topological defects, the ratio $\rho_{\text{CS}}/\rho_{total}$ is not constant and their energy density is overproduced, above the experimental limits.}

-The gravitational wave signal is characterized by \be \rho_{\rm GW}(t,f) \propto \sum_{n=1}^{\infty} C_n(f) P_{gw,n}. \ee In this expression, $P_{gw,n}$ is the power of a single loop.
+The GW signal is characterized by \be \rho_{\rm GW}(t,f) \propto \sum_{n=1}^{\infty} C_n(f) P_{gw,n}. \ee In this expression, $P_{gw,n}$ is the power of a single loop.
 The larger the string tension $\mu$, the larger $P_{gw}$.
-Furthermore, $n$ corresponds to the n-th harmonic, and $C_n(f)$ gives the number of loops emitting gravitational waves, that are observed today at frequency $f$ at time $t$, \be C_n(f)=\dfrac{2n}{f^2}\int dz \dfrac{N(l(z),t(z))}{H(z)(1+z)^6}. \ee Above, the denominator $H(z)(1+z)^6$ tells about the cosmological history. $N(l(z),t(z))$ is the number of loops of length $l$ at time $t$, where the length $l$ is given by $ l = 2n/ (f(1+z))$.
+Furthermore, $n$ corresponds to the $n$-th harmonic, and $C_n(f)$ gives the number of loops emitting GWs, that are observed today at frequency $f$ at time $t$, \be C_n(f)=\dfrac{2n}{f^2}\int dz \dfrac{N(l(z),t(z))}{H(z)(1+z)^6}. \ee Above, the denominator $H(z)(1+z)^6$ tells about the cosmological history. $N(l(z),t(z))$ is the number of loops of length $l$ at time $t$, where the length $l$ is given by $ l = 2n/ (f(1+z))$.
 Since it is a continuous process, the spectrum is broader.
-The computation is not straightforward, and there are different methods.
-In order to solve this integral analytically, the usual assumption is loops being sourced with $lH=\alpha=$ constant.
+The computation is not straightforward and there are different methods to compute it.
+To solve the integral analytically, the usual assumption is that loops are sourced with $lH=\alpha=$ constant.
 Numerically, see, for instance, \cite{Blanco-Pillado:2013qja,Blanco-Pillado:2015ana,Blanco-Pillado:2017oxo}.